Andreas Willett1

 Jean Willett1

-This branch of the Willetts were merchants and pewterers.2 Jean Willett was born circa 1504 in England.1 He was the son of Thomas Willett.1 Jean died on March 19, 1563 in Bradwell near the sea, Essex, England.3
+Jean Willett was born circa 1510 in England to father highly educated & finely skilled merchants and pewterers.1 He was the son of Thomas Willett.1 John graduated Cambridge University, Kings's College with a B.A., graduated with a M.B.
+1541-2.2 Jean died on March 19, 1563 in Bradwell-on-Sea, Essex, England.3

 Children of Jean Willett